SagelyAdvised/Micro-stakes-Poker-Tournament-Analysis/README.md

 ## 1. Payout Structure

-The tournaments have the following payout structure:
+The tournaments have the following fixed-payout structure:

 | Place | Payout | % of Prize Pool |
 |---|---|---|